 As a NYS Boating Safety Instructor since '92 has taken great pleasure in teaching over 1000 Long Island & NYS Boaters using lesson plans, hands-on & sea-stories.

 2006-2021 East Hampton Town Police/Marine Patrol Sr. Harbormaster/ Harbormaster.
 Currently as a PT Harbormaster.

 2020 Riverhead Town Police in capacity as a PT Bay constable

 Dale began his formal training and career serving 1982-1987 in the United States Coast Guard. while awaiting his A-School as a USCG ASM (MOS- Aviation Survival Man) GOD had other plans for Dale, finding favor with Chief of the Boat he was soon swayed by the 01' Salt, to strike the MOS-Boatswains Mate Rate.
 Soon achieving the rank of Boatswains mate, Coxswain, USCG Emergency Medical Technician, Hvy Wx Coxswain.
 Station Firearms Officer, etc. During his career has participated in numerous SAR and LE Missions: TWA Flight 800, 9-11WTC, SAR USCG MLB44308 Super Storm Gloria, Sandy, JFK Jr. Plane Crash, etc

-Graduated SUNY Maritime in 2012 with a USCG unlimited tonnage deck license.
-I Sailed deep sea as a merchant marine on American flagged vessels until I started working for the town of Smithtown in 2019.
+Dan Shannon Graduated SUNY Maritime in 2012 with a USCG unlimited tonnage deck license and currently maintains a 100-ton Captain license.
+He Sailed deep sea as a merchant marine on American flagged vessels until he started working for the town of Smithtown in 2019.